andre-ls/dactory/Field_Specifications/Materials/Description.md

 - Field Name: Description
 - Parent Table: Materials
 - Shared By:
 - Description: Further description of the Material used by the Factory.
-It should include specific details of the material or of it's fabrication process.
+It should include specific details of the material, such as specific compositions or additional crafting process.

 ## Physical Elements